Type: State/Local Government

 - Eligibility to practice under the Law School Public Prosecutor Act, which requires that the student (1) be in good academic standing (at least 2.3 GPA), (2) have earned at least two-thirds (58 hours) of the J.D. requirements in not fewer than four semesters or six quarters of residence, and (3) be of good moral character

-- Students who work or have worked for law firms which practice criminal law in Dekalb County are ineligible to participate in this externship.
+- Students may not work with any organizations which practice criminal law in DeKalb County while participating in this externship.

-- For summer placements, this site requires students to commit to 40 hours per week for 7 weeks.
+- For summer 3L placements, a full-time, full-week schedule is better to allow the extern to get the most court opportunities, so 40 hours per week for at least 7 weeks is preferred.
 This hour commitment is in excess of the course requirements.
 Students applying must agree to this additional hour requirement.